hakmook/HIPP_project/Codes/README.md

-## Summary of Figures That Are Generated from the Same Code
+## Summary of Figures Generated from the Same Code

 Some figures are generated from the same code, so duplicated results are not listed separately.